 You may also want to read How to avoid getting traveler’s diarrhea or food poisoning

 Signing your name – Whether to verify a check-in or a purchase with a credit card, you will be asked to sign.
 Assuming the writing utensil is not one of those special keypad ones, keep your own pen handy and pull it out to sign on that dotted line.

 Buttons and handrails – When using elevators use a knuckle to push a button.
-On escalators or stairs, if you feel secure enough, try to avoid using your hand to grab the handrails (misnomer of a name, yes?) and instead try touching them lightly with an elbow or forearm.
-If holding on with your hand is most secure, then don’t forget that hand sanitizer afterward.
+On escalators, if you feel secure enough, try to avoid grabbing the handrails with your hand (misnomer of a name, yes?) and instead try leaning with an elbow or forearm.
+If holding on with your hand is most secure, then don’t forget that hand sanitizer once you disembark.

 To read more from the U.S. Centers for Disease Control and Prevention on fighting germs, click here.